Wednesday, April 16, 2008

 Dear friends, let me present the "Ewebuffapotamus" which is, obviously, a whole sheep stuffed into a buffalo (preferably the north American buffalo, or 'bison') and all of that wedged into the boneless carcass of a hippopotamus.

 Say it with me, "Ewebuffapotamus".
 Melodious, and perhaps even mouth-watering.
 Tonight the world changes.
-At this moment, as I type this, a Google search of "Ewebuffaotamus" returns zero results.
+At this moment, as I type this, a Google search of "Ewebuffapotamus" returns zero results.
 But in just a little while, all that will change.
 We are at the dawn of a new era.

 And, dear friends, need it stop there?
 Why prepare and serve a mere Ewebuffapotamus, when with a little extra preparation you might create a Pigewebuffapotamus, or the exotic Platypewebuffapotamus, or the down-home Squirrecoonewebuffapotamus, or for a larger crowd, even the Bunnypigewebuffapotamusephant?